georgest347/MATH-5620/softwareManual/HW2/triLUDecomp.md

 **Language:** C++

 **Description/Purpose:** This function solves a tridiagonal symetric matrix of form Au=b.
 Where A is the tridiagonal symetric matrix.
+This function uses LU decomposition, where A=LU.
+This turns the Au=b equation into LUu=b.
+This can be broken into Ly=b and Uu=y.

-**Input:** This function takes two parameters, a vector as defined below, and n, an integer.
-The integer n is the number of intervals used in ellipticODEInital.
+**Input:** This function takes a vector as defined below.

 vector IV = [as,as,as,ad,ad,ad,al,al,al,b,b,b]